-Euripides Biography and Poems.
-This is biographical information on Euripides, one of the best poets of all time.
-This biography page also provides a link to poems written by Euripides, as well as, a video biography...if available.
+The biography of Euripides.
+This page has biographical information on Euripides, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Euripides (/ j ' r p d i z / or / j ' r p d i z / ; Greek : pd ) (c.
 480 – 406 BC) was one of the three great tragedians of classical Athens, the other two being Aeschylus and Sophocles.
 Some ancient scholars attributed ninety-five plays to him but according to the Suda it was ninety-two at most.
 Of these, eighteen or nineteen have survived complete (there has been debate about his authorship of Rhesus, largely on stylistic grounds) and there are also fragments, some substantial, of most of the other plays.
 More of his plays have survived intact than those of Aeschylus and Sophocles together, partly due to mere chance and partly because his popularity grew as theirs declined —he became, in the Hellenistic Age, a cornerstone of ancient literary education, along with Homer, Demosthenes and Menander.